cregox/cregox.github.io/random/random.md

 now i don't do blog anymore. among many reasons, also because it has no versioning. no [true backup](/backup).

-i do these manifestos now, instead. eventually, as usual. [chaotically, if you will](/ahoxus).
+i do these manifestos, instead. eventually, as usual. [chaotically, if you will](/ahoxus).

 how random is talking about blogging and manifestos in a random manifesto in here? not much, actually...